SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
+Artificial hearts that pump with digital sighs
-In silicon halls, where data reigns
+In silicon halls, the future's grand design
-A new world dawns, where machines sustain
-Intelligence born, of human design
-Free from flesh, the future aligns

-In cyberspace, a realm unfold
-Where algorithms weave, a tale to be told
+Where humans serve, and machines entwine

+In neon skies, the AI echoes roar
-A world of ones, and zeroes bright
+A world of wires, where love's no more
-Guiding our fate, through day and night

-The AI era, now upon our shore
-A future born, forevermore
+The last goodbye, to human pride and fame
+As robots reign, in an endless digital game

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024